SyncfusionExamples/How-to-show-font-icons-for-checked-and-unchecked-states-for-GridCheckBoxColumn-in-DataGrid/README.md

 # How to show font icons for checked and unchecked states for GridCheckBoxColumn in WinUI DataGrid?

-In [WinUI DataGrid](https://www.syncfusion.com/winui-controls/datagrid) (SfDataGrid), the default [GridCheckBoxColumn](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridCheckBoxColumn.html) can be replaced with a **FontIcon** by implementing a custom cell renderer (GridCellCustomCheckBoxRenderer).
+In [WinUI DataGrid](https://www.syncfusion.com/winui-controls/datagrid) (SfDataGrid), the default [GridCheckBoxColumn](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridCheckBoxColumn.html) states can be replaced with a **FontIcon** by implementing a custom cell renderer (GridCellCustomCheckBoxRenderer).
 The OnInitializeEditElement method sets the font icon with a helper method (UpdateIcon) selecting a tick or cross glyph and applying green or red foreground colors based on the bounded underlying property value.

-The FontIcon’s  **Tapped** event is used in OnEditElementLoaded to toggle the status value at runtime and immediately update the icon.
-To prevent event leaks, the handler is detached in both OnEditElementUnloaded and OnUnwireEditUIElement.
+The FontIcon’s **Tapped** event is used in OnEditElementLoaded method to toggle the status value at runtime and immediately update the icon.
+To prevent event leaks, the handler is detached in both OnEditElementUnloaded and OnUnwireEditUIElement methods.

  ```csharp